Bachelor of Liberal Arts Degree

 - Membership in a diverse student community of adult learners, providing an enriching learning environment.

 - Get started.
-You begin by completing three degree courses from the program curriculum.
+You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This coursework establishes your commitment and ability to perform well as a Harvard student.

 - Apply to the program.
 While you are completing your third degree course, you submit your application.
 We have application cycles in the fall, spring, and summer.